This post may contain affiliate links. Read my whole disclosure here.

 For him, it was useful to know that being polite is something adults should also do.
 He even watches us carefully to see if we respect the rules and he tells me if he thinks we made something wrong.

 The “Little manners book” and a game for teaching manners

 The “Little manners book” that I’ve created is a mini-book with only 5 pages.
 It is simple and short because young kids don’t have a lot of patience, so I wanted it to be something easy to use with them.

-After reading the mini-book several times to your child, you can also try a game to check if he understood everything.
+After reading the mini-book several times to your child, you can also try a game to practice what they learned.

 Download the “Little book of manners” for young kids